moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 subtitle: >
   A geodesic can stop being the shortest path long before it stops being locally taut.
-The place where two equal-length geodesics meet is a Maxwell point — and on SE(2) those points are forced by a hidden four-element symmetry group.
-We derive the first Maxwell time exactly: it is 4K(k²), the same elliptic period that governs the curvature.
+The place where two equal-length geodesics meet is a Maxwell point — and on SE(2) those points are forced by the hidden reflection group of the pendulum.
+We compute the mirror-pair tie exactly on the elastica family — one full curvature period, 4K(k²) — and meet the sharper answer of the free problem, where the cut fires at half a period.
 date: 2026-05-05 09:00:00
 categories: [mathematics]
 tags: [sub-riemannian, SE2, maxwell-strata, symmetry, optimal-control, elliptic-functions]
 description: >
-  How discrete symmetries of the pendulum force Maxwell points on the SE(2) sub-Riemannian problem: the Klein four-group ℤ₂×ℤ₂, the σ-symmetric geodesic pair, and the exact first Maxwell time t¹_MAX = 4K(k²)/ω₀ — the upper bound on the cut time.
+  How the pendulum's reflection group (ℤ₂)³ of Moiseev–Sachkov forces Maxwell points on SE(2): the σ-symmetric mirror pair computed exactly on the elastica family (tie at 4K(k²), one curvature period) and the strata that bound the free problem's cut time.
 series: geometry-of-seeing
 series_title: "Geometry of Seeing"
 series_part: 3